 Beginning with Visual Communications 1, students are introduced to Visual Communications theories, graphic design principles, elements, typography, influential persons and contemporary digital media.
 The curriculum offers sequential Visual Communications and Graphic Design courses, complemented by a broad offering of studio art and art history courses.
-After taking core courses in the first year, the student selects a concentration area in either Photography, Painting or Figure Drawing in the second year.
+After taking core courses in the first year, the student selects a concentration area in either Photography, Painting, Figure Drawing, or Web Design in the second year.
 Concurrently, the student completes the Visual Communications course sequence culminating with Viscom 4, the portfolio development course.
-Two Practicum courses offer the Viscom student the opportunity to experience an internship with local businesses or departments within the College.
+Our Practicum course offers the Viscom student the opportunity to experience an internship with local businesses or departments within the College.